 The Orbea Orca M30 comes your way in a feather-light competition due to its full carbon frame.
-The complete frameset weighs well below the 1kg mark, specifically around 800g.
-This is a great basis if you want to slim it down even further in the future and go below the current 8kg for the whole bike.
+The complete frameset weighs well below the 1kg (2.2 lbs) mark.
+This is a great basis if you want to slim it down even further in the future and go below the current 17.5 lbs for the whole bike.

 The idea with the Orbea Orca M30 was to make it as stiff and as responsive as possible.
 This has made the bike handle beautifully and respond to power output with a lot of speed.
 However, it has also lost a part of the comfort in the process.

-The Shimano 105 5800 are not top of the game Shimano components.
+The Shimano 105 R7000 is not top of the game Shimano components.
 However, performance-wise, riders have no complaints against them.
 They work well, they perform when needed, and they last longer.

 Weakest Link: Tires